 A ‘weighing’ bench has been set up in Sokolniki Park, situated at the subway station of the same name on the red line.
 Just sitting on it will show how much you have gained or lost.

 A free bicycle-washing service has opened in the park at Festival Square, between 9:30am and 9:30pm daily.
 You can also pump up your bicycle’s tires absolutely free at the hiring points.

 Please check: www.facebook.com/Sokolniki for more info.

-On the third Sunday of every month entrance is free to many of Moscow’s museums, including art, literary and historical museums.You can visit Art museums (Moscow Manège, Naive art museum, Multimedia Art museum, Shilov Art Gallery, Museon and others), Literary museums (Pushkin’s memorial flat, exhibition halls of the State Pushkin’s museum, Turgenev’s museum, Gogol’s house-museum and library), historical museum (Moscow archeology museum, Museum and panorama The Battle of Borodino) for free.
+On the third week of every month ( starting April 2019) entrance is free to many of Moscow’s museums, including art, literary and historical museums.You can visit Art museums (Moscow Manège, Naive art museum, Multimedia Art museum, Shilov Art Gallery, Museon and others), Literary museums (Pushkin’s memorial flat, exhibition halls of the State Pushkin’s museum, Turgenev’s museum, Gogol’s house-museum and library), historical museum (Moscow archeology museum, Museum and panorama The Battle of Borodino) for free.